 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Enclosure SW of Hingston Rocks is a prehistoric monument located in Devon, England.
-The site consists of an enclosed area defined by earthwork boundaries, characteristic of Bronze Age or Iron Age settlement patterns in the region.
-Such enclosures typically served domestic or pastoral functions, providing defended or demarcated space for habitation or stock management during the later prehistoric period.
-The monument remains a significant archaeological feature contributing to understanding of ancient land use and settlement organisation in south-west England.
+Enclosure SW of Hingston Rocks is a prehistoric earthwork monument located in Devon.
+The site comprises an enclosed area defined by banks and ditches, characteristic of Bronze Age or Iron Age settlement patterns in the South West of England.
+Such enclosures typically served defensive, agricultural, or ceremonial functions within their contemporary communities.
+The monument survives as an upstanding archaeological feature that contributes to understanding prehistoric land use and settlement hierarchies in the Devon landscape.

 Enclosure SW of Hingston Rocks is a scheduled monument protected by Historic England under reference 1002496.
 View the official record →

-Enclosure SW of Hingston Rocks is a prehistoric monument located in Devon, England.
+Enclosure SW of Hingston Rocks is a prehistoric earthwork monument located in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002496.

 Enclosure SW of Hingston Rocks is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002496.